You are here: Urology Textbook > Prostate > Prostate cancer > Radical prostatectomy

 Pathological prognostic factors: independent prognostic factors in the pathological specimen are the Gleason score, margin status, extraprostatic tumor growth, seminal vesicle infiltration, perineural invasion and the presence of lymph node metastases.

 Adjuvant Therapy After Prostatectomy

 Neoadjuvant Hormone Treatment Before Prostatectomy:

 Several randomized trials evaluated neoadjuvant hormone therapy prior to prostatectomy and found it to be ineffective.
-Although neoadjuvant therapy leads to better results of pathological specimen (R1, tumor volume), but this does not correlate with an improvement in recurrence-free survival.
+Although neoadjuvant therapy leads to better pathological results (less R1 and tumor volume), but it does not correlate with an improvement in recurrence-free survival.
 Neoadjuvant hormone therapy is not recommended prior to prostatectomy.

 Neoadjuvant chemotherapy for advanced prostate carcinomas is not an established treatment approach.
 However, the feasibility and an acceptable complication rate have been demonstrated in several series.

 Adjuvant Hormone Therapy in pN1 After Radical Prostatectomy: